Little Chebeague Island Caretaker

 - Familiarity with Maine coastal and environmental issues

-– Knowledge of Leave No Trace and low impact recreation principles
+- Knowledge of Leave No Trace and low impact camping principles

 - Good physical condition (ability to lift 70 lbs and traverse rugged terrain)